 Casper did that by moving out to the coasts and calling upon the tastemakers and socialites to help the company build its brand.
 Harry’s, on the other hand, did it purely online.
 It didn’t use influencers.
-It simply used the psychology of the waiting list to drive demand.
+It tapped into the psychology of the waiting list to drive demand.

 Harry’s — Why 100,000 people lined up for a Harry’s razor subscription

 When you think of the things people wait in line for, you might think of the new iPhone.
-The new Yeezys.
 You probably don’t think “the new razor.”

 After signing up, the Harry’s campaign prompted you to share the waiting list with your friends in exchange for various prizes.